 First launched in 1971 as a watch designed specifically for cave explorers, the Rolex Explorer II was created to be a supplementary addition to the existing Explorer collection, rather than a direct replacement for the time-only model that had existed since 1953.
 Adding both a date display and an additional 24-hour hand, the Explorer II was created to provide a clear reference of day and night hours – even while operating in total darkness, deep below the Earth’s surface.

 Produced between 2011 and 2021, the Rolex Explorer II reference 216570 is a 42mm stainless steel sports watch that features both a date display and GMT functionality.
 Although it closely resembles the current-production version of Rolex’s iconic speleologist’s watch, the ref.
 216570 represented a major turning point for the collection when it first made an appearance at Baselworld 2011 and it now occupies an important position in the model’s history.
-If you’ve been thinking about adding one of these Rolex sports watches to your collection, here is everything you need to know about the reference 216570 Explorer II.
+If you’ve been thinking about adding a Rolex sports watches to your collection, here is everything you need to know about the reference 216570 Explorer II.

 Rolex Explorer II Reference 216570

 Explorer II 216570 Key Features:

 – Case Size: 42mm